 Materials:

-Our favorite Reformation sustainable dresses are made with either TENCEL™ lyocell, linen fabric, organically-grown cotton, and REPREVE® or other recycled poly.
+Our favorite Reformation dresses are made with either TENCEL™ lyocell, linen fabric, organically-grown cotton, and REPREVE® or other recycled poly.

 For finishing, 56% of their dyeing partners are bluesign® or OEKO-TEX-certified.